cygnusxxxx/vertigo-data-engineer-case/README.md

 Vertigo – Data Engineer Case Study
 Overview

-This repository contains my solution for the Vertigo Data Engineer Case Study.
+This repository contains the solution for the Vertigo Games Data Engineer Case, consisting of two main parts:

+Part 1: Backend API for clan management, deployed on Google Cloud Run

-The objective of this project is to transform raw user-level daily gameplay and monetization data into an aggregated analytics-ready model using dbt and Google BigQuery, and prepare it for business reporting and visualization.
+Part 2: Data modeling and visualization using BigQuery, dbt, and Looker Studio The objective of this project is to transform raw user-level daily gameplay and monetization data into an aggregated analytics-ready model using dbt and Google BigQuery, and prepare it for business reporting and visualization.

-PART 1
+This README documents the implementation steps, assumptions, and results.

+Part 1 – Clan Management API

+To run and test Part 1 locally, please read the following:
+├── backend/
+│   └── README.md

+Description

+A lightweight REST API was developed to manage clans in a game backend.
+The API supports creating, listing, searching, and deleting clans.
+All responses are returned in JSON format.

+Each clan contains:

+id (UUID)

+name

+region

+created_at (UTC timestamp)

 Tech Stack

-Python (FastAPI)
+Backend framework: Python (FastAPI)

+API documentation: Swagger UI

-Cloud SQL (PostgreSQL)
+Database: Cloud SQL (PostgreSQL / MySQL)

-Google Cloud Run
+Deployment: Google Cloud Run

-Docker
+Containerization: Docker

 API Endpoints
+Method	Endpoint	Description

 POST /clans → create clan